pspeter3/pocket2instapaper/README.md

 pocket2instapaper
 =================

-Adds your pocket reading list to instapaper
+Adds your pocket reading list to instapaper.
+Requires that you have a Pocket developer account and an instapaper account already.